SSWConsulting/SSW.Rules.Content/rules/dangers-of-tolerating-test-failures/rule.md

 ### Some anti-patterns in handling automated test failures

 When automated tests fail due to a genuine problem in the software, this is a good thing!
-You should address the problem asap.
+You should thank them and address the problem asap.

 But what about test failures due to other reasons?
 Let's look at some common anti-patterns for dealing with such failures.